huggingface/blog/sql-console.md

 ## Parquet Conversion

 To power the dataset viewer on Hugging Face, the first 5GB of every dataset is auto-converted to Parquet (unless it was already a Parquet dataset, then you have the full dataset).
 Parquet is a columnar data format that is optimized for performance and storage efficiency.
+You can find more information about the Parquet conversion process in the [Parquet List API documentation](https://huggingface.co/docs/dataset-viewer/en/parquet).

 Using this parquet conversion, the SQL Console creates views for you to query based on your dataset splits and configs.

 ## DuckDB WASM 🦆